Create Computer Groups

 Test – Workstations

-Now let’s turn on client side targeting as our computer groups are now created.
+One of the most common overlooked and missed settings to set is the client side targeting.
 Click on Options.
 Click on Computers and choose “Use Group Policy or registry settings on computers” and press OK.

 Create Update Views